 While buying individual life insurance outside of your employee benefits may cost more than buying through an employer, it may also offer coverage that you keep when you leave your job.

 How does supplemental life insurance work?

-With supplemental life, the employer or association decides how much free coverage employees or members get, and how much more they can buy.
+With supplemental life insurance, the employer or association decides how much free coverage employees or members get, and how much more they can buy.
 The amounts are usually in multiples of salary.
-For example, you might get coverage equal to one year's salary for free.
-Then you could choose to pay for up to five times your salary in supplemental insurance.
+For example, you might get coverage equal to one year’s salary for free.
+Then you could choose to pay for up to five times your salary in supplemental life insurance.